aeriaframework/docs/docs/aeria/builtins/functions.md

 ### `insert()`

 This function is used to create new documents and update existing ones in the database.
 Creation will be performed when the `_id` property is absent from the `payload.what`, otherwise insert will update the specified properties in the document with the given `_id`.
-Insert will either return a `Right` with the latest version of the created or updated document with it's `_id`, or a `Left` with [access control](/aeria/access-control) or [validation errors](/aeria/validation#validationerror).
+Insert will either return a `Result` with the latest version of the created or updated document with it's `_id`, or a `Error` with [access control](/aeria/access-control) or [validation errors](/aeria/validation#validationerror).

 This function is automatically bound to the `POST` method on the `/collectionName` route.